CpBruceMeena/Golang-NexusPoint/README.md

    - Document all RPC methods and messages
    - Consider backward compatibility
    - Keep HTTP and gRPC APIs consistent
+   - For simple services, prefer HTTP for easier debugging

 2. **Error Handling**:
    - Use appropriate gRPC status codes